Posture Reminder: Spine

 What is Posture Reminder: Spine?

-Posture Reminder: Spine is a paid ergonomic habit-building app for iOS that uses local notifications to prompt posture checks.
+Posture Reminder: Spine is a paid ergonomic habit-building tool for office workers that uses local notifications to prompt physical posture checks.

 Current Momentum